 - 8.1 Where the employee is unable to work on the grounds of genuine medical incapacity which has not been caused by the employee's negligence or misconduct, then he/she is entitled to paid sick leave. - 8.2 During the first 6 months of employment, the employee is entitled to one day sick leave for every completed 26 days of service.
 After the first six months of employment the employee is entitled to 30 days sick leave in any 36 month cycle. - 8.3 The employee must hand in a medical certificate for any period of absence that is longer than 2 days.
-On the days when the employee is absent, he or she must notify the immediate supervisor by 09H00 regarding the reason for absence and how long the employee believes he or she will be absent. - 8.4 The employee accepts that the company is dependent on the employee regularly attending work and if he or she is constantly absent because of illness then this will make the employee unsuitable for employment in the department and could result in the termination of his/her services on the grounds of incapacity. - 8.5 The employee accepts that if necessary he/she will go for a medical test by a doctor appointed and paid for by the company.
-The results of the examination will be disclosed confidentiality to the company's medical officer. - 8.6 The employee undertakes to bring to management's attention any disease, ailment or disability which he/she becomes aware of which could in any way impact on the health and safety of fellow workers, the provisions of the Health and Safety Act or his/her ability to properly perform the job.
+On the days when the employee is absent, they must notify the immediate supervisor by 09H00 regarding the reason for absence and how long the employee believes they will be absent. - 8.4 The employee accepts that the company is dependent on the employee regularly attending work and if they are constantly absent because of illness then this will make the employee unsuitable for employment in the department and could result in the termination of their services on the grounds of incapacity. - 8.5 The employee accepts that if necessary they will go for a medical test by a doctor appointed and paid for by the company.
+The results of the examination will be disclosed confidentiality to the company's medical officer. - 8.6 The employee undertakes to bring to management's attention any disease, ailment or disability which they becomes aware of which could in any way impact on the health and safety of fellow employees, the provisions of the Health and Safety Act or their ability to properly perform the job.